ZeshenTian/GomoryImproved/README.md

 4. After the search is completed, output all optimal solutions.

 ### Experiments
 We used a total of five test cases.
-First, we used two test cases from the original paper to verify that the algorithm can solve multiple optimal solutions, as follows:
+First, we used two test cases to verify that the algorithm can solve multiple optimal solutions, as follows:

 ```
 c = [-10, -20]